 The paper is organized as follows.
 In Section II we present the scenario of the social IoT and provide a quick survey of the solutions for the search of services in the IoT.
-In Section III we introduce the key aspects of network navigability, whereas Section IV presents the strategies for link selection and the experimental evaluation.
-Section V draws the final remarks.
+In Section III we introduce the key aspects of network navigability and the strategies for link selection, whereas Section IV presents the experimental evaluation.
+In Section V, we show the differences between global and local navigability while Section VI draws the final remarks.